 Most antennas are typically designed to work in a certain polarization mode.
-However, in reality, these antennas, in addition to the designed polarization mode, have radiation leakage in the perpendicular polarization direction.
-Hence, the antenna simultaneously has two radiation patterns, copolarization and cross polarization.
-Therefore, the term cross polarization arises, because there is no antenna perfectly polarized in a single mode.
-The IEEE standard definition of cross polarization is "the polarization orthogonal to a specified reference polarization" [10].
-Unfortunately, this definition does not define the direction of the reference polarization and then leads to ambiguity and confusion in the use of the appropriate definition of cross polarization.
-For example, the right-hand circular polarization is the cross polarization for the lefthand circular polarization, and the vertical polarization is the cross polarization of an antenna horizontally polarized, and vice versa.
+However in reality, these antennas, in addition to the designed polarization mode, have radiation leakage in the perpendicular polarization direction.
+Hence, the antenna simultaneously has two radiation patterns, co- and crosspolarization.
+Therefore, the term cross-polarization arises because there is no antenna perfectly polarized in a single mode.
+The IEEE standard definition of cross-polarization is "the polarization orthogonal to a specified reference polarization" [10].
+Unfortunately, this definition does not define the direction of the reference polarization, and then leads to ambiguity and confusion in the use of the appropriate definition of crosspolarization.
+For example, the right hand circular polarization is the cross-polarization for the left hand circular polarization, and the vertical polarization is the cross-polarization of an antenna horizontally polarized, and vice-versa.
 For circular polarization, the standard definition is sufficient and adequate, but for linear or elliptical polarization, the direction of the reference (co) polarization still needs to be defined.
-The cross-polarization level of an antenna is defined as the peak value of the cross-polarization radiation pattern relative to the peak value of the copolarization radiation pattern.
-The cross-polarization level is usually calculated in the E-, H-, and D-planes with the highest value in the D-plane.
+The cross-polarization level of an antenna is defined as the peak value of the cross-polarization radiation pattern relative to the peak value of the co-polarization radiation pattern.
+The crosspolarization level is usually calculated in the E-, H-, and Dplanes with the highest value in the D-plane.

-Copolarization and cross-polarization components of the radiating source under consideration are usually defined by comparing them to a reference source [10].
-The copolarization component of a given antenna is defined to be the field component that is parallel to the reference source field, and the cross-polarization component is the orthogonal component.
-These components can be expressed by deriving unit vectors \hat{u}{co} and \hat{u}{cross} of a reference source such that the dot product of these unit vectors with the electric field components of a given antenna in the far field defines the copolarization and cross-polarization components, respectively.
-These components, at a given observation angle specified by the spherical coordinate angles (θ, φ) , are given by where \bar{E} is the electric field vector of the given antenna and \hat{u}{co} and \hat{u}{cross} are the unit vectors defined not only based on which source has been chosen as the reference, but also on how this reference is oriented.
+Co- and cross-polarization components of the radiating source under consideration are usually defined by comparing them to a reference source [10].
+The co-polarization component of a given antenna is defined to be the field component that is parallel to the reference source field, and the crosspolarization component is the orthogonal component.
+These components can be expressed by deriving unit vectors \hat{u}{co} and \hat{u}{cross} of a reference source such that the dot product of these unit vectors with the electric field components of a given antenna in the far field defines the co- and cross-polarization components, respectively.
+These components, at a given observation angle specified by the spherical coordinate angles (θ, φ) , are given by